waterjugs/SYN-Seed-Script/README.md

 - Go to "C:\users\\*youruserprofile*\hll-seq-seed"

-- Repeat these same steps for `script.bat`
+2.Repeat these same steps for `script.bat`
 - At this point you should be able to open up your Windows Task Scheduler and see the newly created task `SYN seed`
 - You can find your Windows Task Scheduler by hitting the windows key and typing "Task" then clicking on the "Task Schduler"
 ![task](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Syn%20Task.png)